Places To Eat In Los Angeles: TART, West Hollywood

 One of the best things about staying in the Farmers Daughter Hotel in West Hollywood was the food from the hotel restaurant, TART.
 American Southern meets classic SoCal, I filled up on so many treats during my stay from room service, to tasting plates and a breakfast which literally filled me up for the whole day (perfect to kick off the day if you’re planning on going off to explore the city) and it is already firmly on my list of favourite eats in the city.
 I also had the chance to sit down with TART’s executive chef Keith Shutta for a tasting and a chat about the menu, but shall we kick off with my usual restaurant review first?

 The inside seating and bar at TART have a great moody, leather feel to them; I think it would make a great date night spot (and along with the food, if a guy took me on a date here I’d be super impressed).
-Outdoors, there is more of a relaxed California vibe; TART and the hotel share the same outdoor space, with seated tables for a proper meal, and coffee table style dinning to relax back with friends at happy hour, have a bite to eat, and to enjoy one of TART’s punch bowls (which a couple were kind enough to share with me one afternoon as I was sitting by myself with my book), which is a way of serving cocktails that somewhere open air in East London needs to jump onto in time for Summer (The Boundary Rooftop, maybe?)
+Outdoors, there is more of a relaxed California vibe; TART and the hotel share the same outdoor space, with seated tables for a proper meal, and coffee table style dinning to relax back with friends at happy hour, have a bite to eat, and to enjoy one of TART’s punch bowls (which a couple were kind enough to share with me one afternoon as I was sitting by myself with my book), which is a way of serving cocktails that somewhere open air in East London needs.

 While the constant (free) refills of my mason jar of iced tea (TART has fantastic service) reminded me that I was in fact back in America, my breakfast burrito arrived at my breakfast table.
 Now, the first time I ever had a breakfast burrito, I was at the ski lodge at Sierra, Lake Tahoe (Northern California for all my British readers.
 Yes, there is snow in California!)
 It was a slightly soggy affair, albeit still delicious, exactly what you’d expect from a tortilla stuffed with scrambled egg, salsa and potatoes – I get them to hold the cheese.
 The burrito at TART, aside from being massive and deliciously filling, exists on a whole other level.